JeevanCLK/10-microservices/README.md

 ![Continuous Integration](https://github.com/GoogleCloudPlatform/microservices-demo/workflows/Continuous%20Integration%20-%20Main/Release/badge.svg)
 Find **Protocol Buffers Descriptions** at the [`./protos` directory](/protos).

+**Online Boutique** is a cloud-first microservices demo application.
+Online Boutique consists of an 11-tier microservices application.
+The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

+Google uses this application to demonstrate the use of technologies like Kubernetes, GKE, Istio, Stackdriver, and gRPC.
+This application works on any Kubernetes cluster, like Google Kubernetes Engine (GKE).
+It’s **easy to deploy with little to no configuration**.

+If you’re using this demo, please **★Star** this repository to show your interest!

 | Service                                              | Language      | Description                                                                                                                       |
 | ---------------------------------------------------- | ------------- | --------------------------------------------------------------------------------------------------------------------------------- |